fly-apps/fly-laravel-litefs/README.md

 Once you have a running Laravel Fly application, certain changes need to be done to your project's files:

-### SubFolders
+### 1. SubFolders
 First create a subfolder `database` inside the `storage` folder.
-We'll later mount a volume to this sub-directory to persist data on it and all its sub-directories.
-It will contain sub-directories: "`database/app`" to hold the sqlite file used by our Laravel app, and "`database/litefs`" for litefs to use in storing its files:
+We'll later mount a volume to this subfolder to persist data on it: the sqlite file our app will use, and the files litefs will store.
+It will contain two sub-subfolders: "`database/app`" to hold the sqlite file used by our Laravel app, and "`database/litefs`" for litefs to use in storing its files:
 ```
 # We mount a volume to this later
 # to persist data it contains